 You can enable, disable or customize many of your vehicle's assisted driving features in settings.

-Pilot Assist Road signs and
+Pilot Assist

 This feature can assist you in several driving tasks, such as steering and managing speed.
 Pilot Assist can be customized in settings.